zellwk/zellwk.com/src/posts/2019-08-28-dancing-with-fear.md

 When I code, I wonder:

-- Am I'm using best practices?
+- Am I using best practices?
-- Did I'm structure code in the best possible way?
+- Did I structure code in the best possible way?
 - Am I doing it correctly?

 When I write, I wonder: